ozaneermis/Introduction_to_Machine_Learning/README.md

-#Introduction to Machine Learning
+# Introduction to Machine Learning

-This repository contains the lecture materials and homework assignments for the Introduction to Machine Learning course at [insert your university name here].
+This repository contains the lecture materials and homework assignments for the Introduction to Machine Learning course at Karabuk University.

-#Course Description
+# Course Description

 In this course, we will cover the following topics: